Georgia-Armenia Bilateral Trade Analysis 2023

 Critical Imports:

-Georgia's import pattern from Armenia reveals significant dependencyin key sectors, highlighting complementary economic structures and potential supply chain optimization opportunities.
+Georgia's import pattern from Armenia reveals significant dependencyin copper ores and concentrates, highlighting complementary economic structures and potential supply chain optimization opportunities.

 Competitive Trade Position Analysis